drmingdrmer/homefolder/xp/vim-d/plg-git/vimtex/CONTRIBUTING.md

 - The section tags should be right aligned at the 79th column
 - Sections should be included and linked to from the table of contents

+VimTeX also has a high level code [documentation](./DOCUMENTATION.md) mainly for developers.
+It should provide an overview of the VimTeX code and APIs and may help developers (and users) to to understand the functionalities of the plugin a little bit faster.

 ## Code style

-When submitting code for vimtex, please adhere to the following standards:
+When submitting code for VimTeX, please adhere to the following standards:

 - Use `shiftwidth=2` - no tabs!
 - Write readable code